Isabella Rossellini: Stage and live performance

+Rossellini is set to premiere a new one-woman show in March 2026.
+The show is expected to blend performance, personal storytelling, and reflections on art, nature, and identity.

 Activism

 Rossellini is involved in conservation efforts.
-She is the president and director of the Howard Gilman Foundation — a leading institution focused on the preservation of wildlife, arts, photography and dance — and she has been a board member of the Wildlife Conservation Network.
+She is the president and director of the Howard Gilman Foundation – a leading institution focused on the preservation of wildlife, arts, photography and dance – and she has been a board member of the Wildlife Conservation Network.
 She received US$100,000 from Disney to help with her conservation efforts in those two organizations.
 She has also helped with the Central Park Conservancy, and is a major benefactor of the Bellport-Brookhaven Historical Society in Bellport, Long Island, where she is a part-time resident.

 Rossellini is involved in training guide dogs for the blind.
 She is a former trustee of the George Eastman House and a 1997 George Eastman Award honoree for her support of film preservation.
 She is also a National Ambassador for the U.S. Fund for UNICEF.

-Awards

-Rossellini received a 1987 Independent Spirit Award for Best Female Lead for her role in Blue Velvet.
-In 1997, she received a Golden Globe nomination for Best Performance by an Actress in a Mini-Series or Motion Picture Made for TV for her role in Crime of the Century and an Emmy Award nomination for Outstanding Guest Actress in a Drama Series for her work on the television series Chicago Hope.
-Also in 1997, Rossellini was awarded The George Eastman Award.
-In 1998, she received an Honourable Mention at the 48th Berlin International Film Festival for her role in the film Left Luggage.
-In 2013, she was awarded with the Berlinale Camera at the 63rd Berlin International Film Festival.
-In 2016, she was granted an honorary doctorate by the Université du Québec à Montréal.

 Personal life

 Rossellini holds dual Italian and United States citizenship.
+She speaks Italian, French and English fluently.
+She is a naturalized American citizen.

-She was married to filmmaker Martin Scorsese from 1979 to 1982.
-After her marriage to Scorsese ended, she was married to Jon Wiedemann from 1983 to 1986.

-She has a daughter, Elettra Rossellini Wiedemann (born 1983) and an adopted son, Roberto Rossellini (born 1993).
+Rossellini married filmmaker Martin Scorsese in 1979.
+After she and Scorsese divorced in 1982, Rossellini was married to Jon Wiedemann from 1983 to 1986.
+Rossellini has a daughter, Elettra Rossellini Wiedemann (born 1983), and an adopted son, Roberto (born 1993).

-Filmmaker David Lynch and Rossellini were a couple from 1986/1987 to 1990/1991.

-Rossellini was engaged to English actor Gary Oldman from 1994 to 1996.
+Filmmaker David Lynch and Rossellini were a couple from 1986 to 1991.
+She was also engaged to actor Gary Oldman from 1994 to 1996.

-She has always lived near her fraternal twin sister Isotta Ingrid, while growing up in Rome, Italy or residing in New York City.
+She has always lived near her twin sister Isotta Ingrid, while growing up in Rome or residing in New York City.

+Rossellini raises and trains future guide dogs for the Guide Dog Foundation.